 There was meaningful interest from the working group to include medications which impact bleeding and clotting.
 Our suggested strategy for inclusion is shown in Figure 3.
-We would advocate that if these datapoints are included, it should be as additional ELSO Registry elements, rather than as part of the ECPR Addenda.
+We would advocate that if these

 MEDICATIONS predisposing to bleeding at time of event.
-The following medications were administered with the intention of therapeutically affecting the coagulation pathways within 12 hours of ECPR MANDATORY Anti-platelet medication Heparin-based anti-thrombin mediated inhibition of anti-Xa anticoagulants Non-heparin based anti-thrombin mediated anticoagulants Direct thrombin inhibitors Vitamin K based inhibitors of coagulation Novel oral anti-coagulants (NOAC) Fibrinolytic therapy Any medication administered for the purposes of recuding platelet activity, examples include but are not limited to aspirin (acetylsalicylic acid, ASA), clopidogrel, tirofiban, dipyridamole, ticagrelor etc. Unfractionated heparin, or low molecular weight heparin For example danaparoid, fondaparinux For example bivalirudin, desirudin, lepirudin, argatroban For example warfarin For example apixaban, dabigatran, rivaroxaban, edoxaban For example tissue plasminogen activator (TPA), or streptokinase MEDICATIONS predisposing to bleeding at time of event in deliberately sub-therapeutic dosing The following medications were administered at prophylactic dosages NON-MANDATORY Anti-platelet medication Heparin-based anti-thrombin mediated inhibition of anti-Xa anticoagulants Non-heparin based anti-thrombin mediated anticoagulants Direct thrombin inhibitors Vitamin K based inhibitors of coagulation Novel oral anti-coagulants (NOAC) Fibrinolytic therapy Any medication administered for the purposes of recuding platelet activity, examples include but are not limited to aspirin (acetylsalicylic acid, ASA), clopidogrel, tirofiban, dipyridamole, ticagrelor etc. Unfractionated heparin, or low molecular weight heparin For example danaparoid, fondaparinux For example bivalirudin, desirudin, lepirudin, argatroban For example paixaban, dabigatran, rivaroxaban, edoxaban For example tissue plasminogen activator (TPA), or streptokinase
+The following medications were administered with the intention of therapeutically affecting the coagulation pathways within 12 hours of ECPR MANDATORY Anti-platelet medication Heparin-based anti-thrombin mediated inhibition of anti-Xa anticoagulants Non-heparin based anti-thrombin mediated anticoagulants Direct thrombin inhibitors Vitamin K based inhibitors of coagulation Novel oral anti-coagulants (NOAC) Fibrinolytic therapy Any medication administered for the purposes of recuding platelet activity, examples include but are not limited to aspirin (acetylsalicylic acid, ASA), clopidogrel, tirofiban, dipyridamole, ticagrelor etc. Unfractionated heparin, or low molecular weight heparin For example danaparoid, fondaparinux For example bivalirudin, desirudin, lepirudin, argatroban For example warfarin For example apixaban, dabigatran, rivaroxaban, edoxaban For example tissue plasminogen activator (TPA), or streptokinase MEDICATIONS predisposing to bleeding at time of event in deliberately sub-therapeutic dosing The following medications were administered at prophylactic dosages NON-MANDATORY Anti-platelet medication Heparin-based anti-thrombin mediated inhibition of anti-Xa anticoagulants Non-heparin based anti-thrombin mediated anticoagulants Direct thrombin inhibitors Vitamin K based inhibitors of coagulation Novel oral anti-coagulants (NOAC) Fibrinolytic therapy Any medication administered for the purposes of recuding platelet activity, examples include but are not limited to aspirin (acetylsalicylic acid, ASA), clopidogrel, tirofiban, dipyridamole, ticagrelor etc. Unfractionated heparin, or low molecular weight heparin For example danaparoid, fondaparinux For example bivalirudin, desirudin, lepirudin, argatroban For example warfarin For example apixaban, dabigatran, rivaroxaban, edoxaban For example tissue plasminogen activator (TPA), or streptokinase